 Victims of juvenile offenders are entitled to many rights in the juvenile justice system.
 The Court works closely with the Center for Victims (CV) and Pittsburgh Action Against Rape (PAAR) to ensure that victims receive services and have a strong voice at every stage.
 In 2018, Allegheny County Juvenile Probation developed a Victim Service Liaison Probation Officer position.
 The Victim Services Liaison communicates and collaborates with victim agencies, victims, and Probation Officers.
-The Liaison oversees victim-related data and assists probation officers with post dispositional notifications.
-The Liaison facilitates Victim/Community Awareness Curriculum (V/CAC) groups to educate delinquent youth on the impact of crime, including its effects on victims.
-Mary Beth Collins, the Victim Services Liaison, won the statewide Juvenile Court Judges' Commission's award for Victim Advocate of the Year in 2021.
-CV hired a Rights and Notification Specialist, Counselor Advocate in 2018 to work with juvenile court.
-The addition of these two positions substantially strengthened Juvenile Probation's ability to address victim-related issues.
+The Liaison oversees victimrelated data and assists probation officers with post dispositional notifications.
+The Liaison facilitates Victim/Community Awareness Curriculum (V/CAC) groups to educate delinguent youth on the impact of crime, including its effects on victims.

-Due to ongoing impacts from the pandemic, CV continued to conduct V/CAC groups via Microsoft Teams for up to seven youth per class.
-In 2021, a total of 87 youth participated in over 44 VCAC sessions, co-facilitated by CV's Restorative Justice Advocate.
-Although courts continued to be closed due to the pandemic, CV continued to provide supportive services, advocacy, and virtual court accompaniment to victims, witnesses, and significant others throughout the court process.
-In 2021, CV provided juvenile court advocacy services to 1,390 victims, 6 witnesses, and 387 significant others, for a total of 1,783 people.
+Due to ongoing impacts from the pandemic, Probation and CV continued to conduct V/CAC groups via Microsoft Teams for the beginning of 2022, with up to six youth per class.
+For the remainder of 2022, V/CAC groups resumed to in person with up to 11 youth per class.
+In 2022, a total of 150 youth participated in over 30 VCAC sessions, co-facilitated by CV's Restorative Justice Advocate.
+Although courts continued to be closed for the beginning of 2022 due to the pandemic, CV continued to provide supportive services, advocacy, and virtual court accompaniment to victims, witnesses, and significant others throughout the court process, until resuming in person services.
+In 2022, CV provided juvenile court advocacy services to 1,346 victims, 27 witnesses, and 514 significant others, for a total of 1,887 people.

-Victim Offender Dialogues (VOD) also experienced continued impacts from the pandemic.
-CV staff engaged with 9 responsible youth to begin the VOD process for the victims on those cases.
-Two of these cases had multiple offenders, but no victim participation.
+Victim Offender Dialogues (VOD) and Community Dialogs (CD) began to resume in person services in 2022.
+CV staff engaged with a total of 26 responsible youth and 6 victims to begin the VOD/CD process.
+Fourteen of these cases had multiple offenders.